CSharperMantle/CSharperMantle.github.io/_posts/2023-10-07-astrodx-database-construction.md

 PS > ./Sort-Maidata-Scores-By-Genre.ps1 -Path <OUTDIR>
 ```

-You can see all these scores are categorized into folders.
+You can see all these charts are categorized into folders.
 Now copy all these files to your platform according to instructions given by <https://github.com/beerpiss/astrodx-guide>.

 Congratulations!
 You have a working database now.
 Try to play with it at home without hassles!